-Amid the coronavirus pandemic, you may need to get in touch with agencies about specific issues which affect you.
+As the coronavirus pandemic continues to affect us all, you may need to get in touch with agencies about specific issues which affect you.

 We've put together a list of key contact details to ensure you can get in touch with the right people who can help you efficiently.